0x61726b/media-detect/README.md

 You'll need

--MSVC for Windows (Visual Studio 2013)
+- MSVC for Windows (Visual Studio 2013)
--node-gyp
+- node-gyp
--NaN
+- NaN

 or just type ```npm install``` and NPM will build it for you.